 Want to mix it up a bit?
 Try sprinkling on crushed potato chips rather than bread crumbs on top of the casserole for an added crunch. (like I did with this Potato Chip Crusted Cod).

 Another popular variation is using cream of mushroom soup rather than the celery soup.
 If you are not a fan of the flavor or celery, simply swap the soup type.
+You can also add some sliced mushrooms for extra flavor and texture.

 What to Serve with Crockpot Tuna Casserole